rladies/rladiesguide/content/organization/events/speakers/index.en.md

 - You can use the [R-Ladies Directory](https://rladies.org/directory/) to identify potential speakers that are not: white, native anglophone, or from high income level countries.
 - You can reach out to other communities to request for speakers information (see lists below).
 - You can reach out to other R-Ladies in the R-Ladies Community Slack.
-- You can use others directories to look for speakers (see list below).
+- You can follow other communities on social media to get to know about speakers in their communities.
 - For online events, we encourage local chapters to reach out beyond their local community to invite R-Ladies from different parts of the world as speakers.
 ### Other communities to reach